DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - The due care principle states that an individual should 🧠react in a situation using the same level of care that would be expected from any reasonable person.
 It is a very broad standard.
   - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should recertify regularly (typically yearly)
   - ***The Prudent Man Rule*** requires that a fiduciary, such as a senior executives and trustee, act with the care, skill, prudence, and diligence that a prudent person acting in a like capacity would use.
 FOrmalised by the Federal Sentencing Guidelines released in 1991 provided punishment guidelines to help federal judges interpret computer crime laws.
+  - **Computer Crime**: is any violation of a law or regulation that involves a computer.
+It is a computer crime if the violation involves a computer, either as the target or as a tool. ✏️Computer-Assisted crime - e.g unauthorized decryption, ✏️Computer-Targeted crime e.g hacking and Computer-Incidental crime e.g using computer to save names of drug dealers partners.

 [1.4](#1.4) Determine compliance and other requirements (OSG-9 Chpt 4)
 - 1.4.1 Contractual, legal, industry standards, and regulatory requirements